vvivvi/c1-final/README.md

 ### Advanced Features II
 - At least one feature from this topic is introduced *Yes.
-The video Statistics and distance based features talks about "Calculating various statistics of one feature grouped by another" as one advanced feature engineering technique.
+The video "Statistics and distance based features" talks about "Calculating various statistics of one feature grouped by another" as one advanced feature engineering technique.
 In this solution, monthly sales are aggregated over shops and various item category variables."
 ### Hyperparameter tuning
 - Parameters of models are roughly optimal. *Yes The hyperparameters are found by a systematic grid search in a validation setup.
 They can thus be considered "roughly optimal.*